- Recent Twitch LiveStreams - May 18, 2021

 5) Backlinks per Latest Posts

-This is a number that you will need to increase to rank higher.
+This is a number that you will need to improve your site’s authority and thus increase its rankings.

-The good news is: you can increase this number by finding relevant content that you’ve already published on your WordPress site and sending links from those blog posts to your new blog posts.
+The good news is that you can increase this number by finding relevant content that you’ve already published on your WordPress site and sending links from those blog posts to your new blog posts.

 Inner linking is paramount.
 One of the best things about Wikipedia is that it has so many internal links that help you discover more and more content.
 Google loves this kind of stuff.

 MozRank is a great resource developed by the company called MOZ.

 They’ve indexed million upon millions of pages.
-One of their great ideas was to start offering a rank to websites, in order to tell the world if that website has any authority on the web.
+One of their great ideas was to determine the popularity of a site to tell the world if that website has any authority on the web.

 While it’s not an exact number that Google uses, it’s an important indicator, and you can rest assured that Google does a similar thing and takes this sort of data into account.